You are here

 • proposed resolution of the problem to the extent known and available to the party at the time the complaint is filed.

 The department must investigate a complaint and issue a written decision within 60 days of receiving it.
-The department can take longer than 60 days if exceptional circumstances exist, such as the parent and school district agreeing to an extension in order to participate in mediation.
+The 60-day timeline may only be extended if the complainant and school district agree to an extension in order to participate in mediation, or if exceptional circumstances exist.
 If as a result of its investigation of the complaint the department finds that the public agency has violated requirements relating to special education, the public agency will be required to develop and implement a plan to correct the violations.

 The department has developed a model IDEA State Complaint form [English fillable Complaint Form / Formulario de queja sobre el programa IDEA a nivel estatale / xeev tsab cai IDEA daim foos tsis txaus siab] for complainants to use, though they are not required to use it.

-Please send a copy of the signed complaint (if mailed, without staples) to:
+Please send a copy of the signed complaint to:

 Director